Adult Day Training

 Community Access Group/Individual: shall be provided by a community access specialist and shall be designed to support a participant to participate in meaningful routines, events, and activities through various community organizations; and empower a participant in developing natural supports.
 Community Access shall stress training that empowers a participant in acquiring, practicing, utilizing, and improving skills related to connecting with others, independent functioning, self-advocacy, socialization, community participation, personal responsibility, financial responsibility, and other skills related to optimal well-being as defined in the participant’s POC.

+(NEW!)
 Community Guide: designed to empower participates to define and direct their own services.
 These services are only available to those participants who choose Participant Direct services for either some (blended) or all of the support services.

 Community Living Supports (CLS): Provided to facilitate independence and promote integration into the community for MPW recipient residing in his own home or in his family’s home, not at a community habilitation site.
 This service is provided one (1) staff to one (1) participant at a time.